vespa-engine/sample-apps/README.md

 The [album-recommendation](album-recommendation/) is the intro application to Vespa.
 Learn how to configure the schema for simple recommendation and search use cases.

-### Simple semantic search
+### Simple hybrid semantic search
-The [simple semantic search](simple-semantic-search/) application demonstrating indexed vector search using `HNSW`, creating embedding vectors from a transformer language model inside Vespa, and hybrid text and semantic ranking.
-This app also demonstrates native embedders.
+The [simple semantic search](simple-semantic-search/) application demonstrates indexed vector search using `HNSW`, creating embedding vectors from a transformer language model inside Vespa, and hybrid text and semantic ranking.
+This app also demonstrates using native Vespa embedders.

 ### Indexing multiple vectors per field
-The [Vespa Multi-Vector Indexing with HNSW](multi-vector-indexing/) demonstrates how to index multiple vectors per document field for better semantic search.
+The [Vespa Multi-Vector Indexing with HNSW](multi-vector-indexing/) demonstrates how to index multiple vectors per document field for better semantic search for longer documents.

-### ColBERT multi-token level embeddings
+### ColBERT token-level embeddings
-The [colbert](colbert) demonstrates how to use the Vespa colbert-embedder for explainable semantic search with better accuracy than regular text embedding models.
+The [colbert](colbert) application demonstrates how to use the Vespa colbert-embedder for explainable semantic search with better accuracy than regular text embedding models.

+### ColBERT token-level embeddings for long documents
+The [colbert-long](colbert-long) application demonstrates how to use the Vespa colbert-embedder for explainable semantic search for longer documents.

 ### Multilingual semantic search
-The [multilingual](multilingual-search) sample application demonstrates multilingual semantic search.
+The [multilingual](multilingual-search) sample application demonstrates multilingual semantic search with multilingual text embedding models.

 ### Customizing embeddings
 The [custom-embeddings](custom-embeddings/) application demonstrates customizing frozen document embeddings for downstream tasks.